mslee300/signal/README.md

 <p align="center"> Signal - See who likes you </p>

 ## Introduction
-Signal is web platform for students to anonymously let them know who has a crush on them
+Signal is web platform for Korean students to anonymously let them know who has a crush on them

 ## Features
 A few of the things you can do with Signal: